 The City may change an employee or a group of employees from one job to another in the best interests of operating efficiency and meeting objectives.
 A transfer may take place within a department or between departments.
 An employee will not be transferred to a new or revised job unless the job has been analyzed, described via a formal job description, evaluated by the Human Resources Office, and approved in the City's budgeting procedure.
 When laterally transferred, an employee will not receive an adjustment in pay.
 The employee will retain his/her current pay rate.
-A lateral transfer occurs when an employee either 1) moves to a new department at the same base pay rate and classification, or 2) moves to a new department which has the same pay range as his/her old classification, or 3) moves within the same department to a new classification which has the same pay range as his/her old classification.
+A lateral transfer occurs when an employee either 1) moves to a new department at the same base pay rate and classification, or 2) moves to a new department which has the same pay range as his/her old classification.